RocketChat/docs-old/getting-support/README.md

 | **Rocket.Chat 1.3** | **July 2019** | **January 2020** |
 | Rocket.Chat 2.0     | August 2019   | TBD              |

-> Always update to latest stable version before reporting any bugs or before ask the community.
+> Always update to latest stable version before reporting any bugs or before ask for help from community.

 ## Supported versions of MongoDB